Diagram of a website showing where all of the content is intended to be placed for SEO

 Quick glossary

-• Title tag: The blue line you click in Google results
+• Title tag: The blue clickable line in Google results.
+This is the single most important on-page SEO element.

 • H1: The main heading on your page (what visitors see at the top).

-• Meta description: The short blurb under the blue line in Google search
+• Meta description: The short blurb under the blue line in Google search.
+Doesn't directly affect ranking, but a good one gets more clicks.

 1) Pick one primary keyword (and keep it simple)